Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Adaptive Inertia

 We note that Adai is the base optimizer in the adaptive inertia framework, while Adam is the base optimizer in the adaptive gradient framework.
-We can also propose Adai with stable/decoupled weight decay (AdaiS/AdaiW) \citep{loshchilov2018decoupled,xie2020stable} (see more in Appendix \ref{sec:appAdaiW}.).
+We can also combine Adai with stable/decoupled weight decay (AdaiS/AdaiW) \citep{loshchilov2018decoupled,xie2020stable} (see more discussions in Appendix \ref{sec:appAdaiW}.) or other techniques from adaptive gradient methods.